Canvas: Request a Course Site

 - Your options for College/Secondary Account or College/Program Office will vary depending on your choice of institution.
 Some College choices (e.g. CSOM) will bring up a Department/tertiary account or Department/Costing Unit option.
 Be sure to select all required options.

 NOTE: As the Canvas course site requester, you are automatically assigned the role of Teacher, even if you are a Designer.
 This provides you with the best possible permission set while creating the course.
-As a Designer/Requester, please enroll yourself as a Designer in this step, so you will have both the Teacher and Designer roles.
-You will be able to remove your Teacher role at the end of the process, when those permissions are no longer required.
+As a Designer/Requester, please enroll yourself as a Teacher in this step.
+You will be able to add your Designer role and remove your Teacher role from the Canvas roster.

 - You can add additional users to your site now by selecting Add role and entering UMN email addresses.
 Multiple users can either be entered on a new line or be separated by a space, comma, semi-colon, or colon.